instil/building-opensearch-index-from-dynamo-db/README.md

 ## Lambdas for OpenSearch with a DynamoDb source

+Check out the blog post explaining more about this setup here: https://instil.co/blog/opensearch-with-dynamodb/

 This contains lambdas to help handle OpenSearch with DynamoDb

 ### Indexing from a DynamoDb Stream